status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

  You'll be asked to enter the password you created to encrypt your keystore(s).
 Don't worry, this is entirely normal.
 Your validator client needs both your signing keystore(s) and the password encrypting it to import your [key](https://blog.ethereum.org/2020/05/21/keys/) (since it needs to decrypt the keystore in order to be able to use it to sign on your behalf).

-### 16. Connect to Pyrmont
+### 16. Connect to Prater

-We're finally ready to connect to Pyrmont!
+We're finally ready to connect to the Prater testnet!

 >**Note:** If you haven't already, we recommend registering for, and running, your own Infura endpoint to connect to eth1.
 For instruction on how to do so, see [this page](./infura-guide.md).

-To connect to pyrmont, run:
+To connect to Prater, run:
 ```
-./run-pyrmont-beacon-node.sh
+./run-prater-beacon-node.sh
 ```

 You'll be prompted to enter a web3-provider url: